-- Forecasts of contaminated areas for the upcoming day can be seen in a separate status.ehasa.org map sheet called for example "TSTOS19: Friday 16.8.2019 contamination map", published every night from 02:00 to 08:00.
+- Forecasts of contaminated areas for the upcoming day can be seen in a separate status.ehasa.org map sheet called for example "TSTOS19: Friday 16.8.2019 contamination map", it is always published when scientist area ready with it.

 - Contaminated areas are not marked in the terrain itself.
 They are deliberately created to be so big or clear that players do not accidentally wander to them.
 The contaminated areas are meant to guide the game to certain combat areas, as some of the capture points and resource points can also be moved with the contaminated areas.